 - Reactive apps with a large amount of data integration

-Which Types of Apps are developed by Icons?
+Which Types of Apps Are Developed by Ionic?

-Here is the list of apps commonly developed by Icons framework.
+Here is the list of apps commonly developed by the Ionic framework.

 - Native wrapper

 - Creating high-performance UI and UX app